NixOS/nixpkgs/.github/R-RYANTM-HELP.md

 - _0 of 0 passed binary check by having a zero exit code._
 - _0 of 0 passed binary check by having the new version present in output._

-_Note, that `nixpkgs-update` doesn’t do anything with [`updateWalker`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/upstream-updater/update-walker.txt)._
+_Note, that `nixpkgs-update` doesn’t do anything with [`updateWalker`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/upstream-updater/update-walker.txt) nor does it currently interfere with [other update tooling](https://github.com/ryantm/nixpkgs-update/issues/12)._

 ## Useful GithHub Label Queries